Aabhiraj412/Mangodesk/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
+This project is licensed under the MIT License.